The Impact of Quarantine on Depression and Anxiety

 The lockdown enforced due to COVID-19 has had a psychological impact on many people around the world.
 Thus, quarantine at home may play a significant role in combating the transmission of infectious diseases but it doesn’t mean it’s easy to cope with the disturbance of your regular routine.

-Therefore, caring for your mental wellbeing is important, even though your quarantine period is fairly limited in the grand scheme of things.
+Caring for your mental wellbeing is important, even though your quarantine period is fairly limited in the grand scheme of things.
 Quarantine is possibly a cause of tension due to worries of illness and lengthy confinement, anger, fatigue, shortage of knowledge and resources, financial loss, and stigma.
 However, evidence has shown that much of the harmful consequences of quarantine can be mitigated.

 How Quarantine Effects Depression and Anxiety

 Quarantine is usually a traumatic process for those who are experiencing it.
 In addition, isolation from loved ones, lack of independence, confusion regarding the state of the disorder, and fatigue may also have negative consequences.
 Thus, suicide and extreme frustration are frequent side effects of quarantine depression.
+As a result, depression during lockdown is bound to increase.

 The possible advantages of mandatory widespread quarantine must be closely balanced against probable negative consequences.
 So, successful usage of quarantine as a tool of public safety allows one to reduce, as much as possible, the adverse consequences correlated with it.
 There is clear proof that a loss of interaction with family and friends is correlated with a rise in anxiety.